-eBay holiday quarter outlook disappoints on U.S. weakness
+EBay holiday quarter outlook disappoints on U.S. weakness

-eBay Inc (EBAY.O) on Wednesday gave a disappointing holiday forecast, saying the U.S. economic environment, including consumer confidence, had deteriorated in part because of the shutdown of the U.S. government.
+EBay Inc (EBAY.O) on Wednesday gave a disappointing holiday forecast, blaming a weaker U.S. macroeconomic environment, sending shares down 4.5 percent in after-hours trading.

+The e-commerce company reported a higher third-quarter profit on Wednesday as consumers made greater use of its PayPal service.

+But the company said the macroeconomic environment in the United States was weaker, leading it to give a cautious outlook for the current quarter, which includes the crucial holiday season.
+EBay said the environment in Europe and Asia was mostly stable.

 Data firm ShopperTrak has forecast the slowest holiday sales growth since 2009, and last week, September retail sales showed U.S. shoppers were cautious, following a disappointing second quarter for many retailers.